 A cat's teeth are normally white, with small evidence, if any, of tartar buildup.
 They are rooted securely in the cat's jawbone.
 Any signs of redness in the gums around the teeth or loosening of teeth should be investigated by a veterinarian.
 Following a regular dental care plan will help ensure healthy teeth and gums.

 The Jacobson's Organ, described in the section about a cat's nose, is located in the roof of the mouth, just behind the cats front teeth.

 A Healthy Cat's Whiskers

 Although the long whiskers above the upper lips on each side of the nostrils are the ones we commonly think of as whiskers, cats also have whiskers above the eyebrows, way back on the cheeks, and shorter ones on the backs of the front legs.

 This has been only a brief overview of the visible parts of a healthy cat's head.
-You can learn much more in detail by following the links provided herein.
-They are provided with the hope that your cat's healthy condition will continue to be his normal condition for many years to come.
+Hopefully, your cat's healthy condition will continue to be his normal condition for many years to come.
 Your attentiveness and follow-through will help make it so.